influxdata/docs-v2/content/v2.0/query-data/guides/scalar-values.md

 ## Extract a row from the table
 Use the [`getRecord()` function](/v2.0/reference/flux/stdlib/built-in/transformations/stream-table/getrecord/) to output data from a single row in the extracted table.
-Specify the index of row to output using the `idx` parameter.
+Specify the index of the row to output using the `idx` parameter.
 The function outputs an object with key-value pairs for each column.

 ```js